 These represent are only a few of the ways in which you can work toward your goals.
 A 2009 study found that another good way to accomplish your goals is to avoid telling other people about them, because letting another person know what you’re up to can give you a premature sense of completeness.
 Gamification, or turning chores and goals into games, is a great way to fight the procrastination bug.

 When it comes to accomplishing your goals, there is always something standing in your way, such as money, work, or your brain’s neurochemistry.
 Thankfully, with these tips, it should be possible to fight at least one of these variables.
 Stay consistent, change your environment, and bask in the dopamine: You just might change your life.
 The sooner you get started, the sooner you can start reaping the rewards of your goals.
 As Stephen King once said: “Amateurs sit and wait for inspiration—the rest of us just get up and go to work.”

-Contributed by Courtney Lopresti, M.S., Sovereign Health
+This post was written by Courtney Lopresti, M.S., of Sovereign Health.